 Government: Financed from federal and local government budgets.
-Republic and local governments may finance supplementary benefits for unemployed persons and their dependents out of their own budgets.
+Regional and local governments may finance supplementary benefits for unemployed persons and their dependents out of their own budgets.

-Unemployment benefits: Must be registered at an employment office, have 26 weeks of full-time employment in the last 12 months (or the 26-week equivalent for part-time employment), and be able and willing to work.
+Unemployment benefits: Must be registered at an employment office, have 26 weeks of full-time employment in the last 12 months (or the 26-week equivalent for part-time employment), and be willing and able to work.

-Benefits may be reduced, postponed, suspended, or terminated if the worker is discharged for violating work discipline, leaving employment without good cause, violating conditions for job placement or vocational training, or filing a fraudulent claim.
+Benefits may be reduced, postponed, suspended, or terminated if the worker is dismissed because of misconduct, leaving employment without good cause, violating conditions for job placement or vocational training, or filing a fraudulent claim.

-Unemployed persons who do not meet the prior work conditions or persons who have never worked may be eligible for reduced benefits.
+Unemployed persons who do not meet the coverage conditions or persons who have never worked may be eligible for reduced benefits.